Fiorello La Guardia: World War II

 In 1941 during the run-up to American involvement in World War II, President Roosevelt appointed La Guardia first director of the new Office of Civilian Defense (OCD).
 Roosevelt was an admirer of La Guardia; after meeting Winston Churchill for the first time he described him as "an English Mayor La Guardia".
 The OCD was the national agency responsible for preparing for blackouts, air raid wardens, sirens, and shelters in case of German air raids.
-The goal was to psychologically mobilize many thousands of middle class volunteers to make them feel part of the war effort.
+The goal was to psychologically mobilize many thousands of middle-class volunteers to make them feel part of the war effort.
 At the urging of aviation advocate Gill Robb Wilson, La Guardia, in his capacity as Director of the OCD, created the Civil Air Patrol with Administrative Order 9, signed by him on December 1, 1941, and published December 8, 1941.
 La Guardia remained Mayor of New York, shuttling back and forth with three days in Washington and four in the city in an effort to do justice to two herculean jobs.
-La Guardia focused on setting up air raid systems and training volunteer wardens.
-However, Roosevelt appointed his wife Eleanor Roosevelt as his assistant.
+La Guardia focused on setting up air raid systems and training volunteer wardens; however, Roosevelt appointed his wife Eleanor Roosevelt as his assistant.
 She issued calls for actors to lead a volunteer talent program, and dancers to start a physical fitness program.
 That led to widespread ridicule and the president replaced both of them in December 1941 with a full-time director James M. Landis.

 The war ended the Great Depression in the city.
 Unemployment ended, and the city was a gateway for military supplies and soldiers sent to Europe, with the Brooklyn Navy Yard providing many of the warships and the garment trade providing uniforms.
-The city's great financiers, however, were less important in decision making than the policy makers in Washington, and very high wartime taxes were not offset by heavy war spending.
+The city's great financiers, however, were less important in decision-making than the policymakers in Washington, and very high wartime taxes were not offset by heavy war spending.
 New York was not a center of heavy industry and did not see a wartime boom, as defense plants were built elsewhere.

-FDR refused to make La Guardia a general and was unable to provide fresh money for the city.
-By 1944 the city was short of funds to pay for La Guardia's new programs.
+Roosevelt refused to make La Guardia a general and was unable to provide fresh money for the city.
+By 1944, the city was short of funds to pay for La Guardia's new programs.
 La Guardia was frustrated and his popularity slipped away and he ran so poorly in straw polls in 1945 that he did not run for a fourth term.
 In July 1945, when the city's newspapers were closed by a strike, La Guardia famously read the comics on the radio.